To Top

 Here are some straightforward examples of how you can use Salesforce’s point-and-click tools for configuration:

-1. Creating Custom Fields: Example: Suppose your sales team needs to track extra details about leads that the standard Salesforce fields don’t cover.
+• Creating Custom Fields: Example: Suppose your sales team needs to track extra details about leads that the standard Salesforce fields don’t cover.
 With the Object Manager, you can easily create a custom field like “Preferred Contact Method.”
-This lets your team enter and keep track of how each lead prefers to be contacted.
+It allows your team to enter and track how each lead prefers to be contacted.

-2. Designing Page Layouts: Example: Different teams in your organization might need different views to work efficiently.
+• Designing Page Layouts: Example: Different teams within your organization may require different views to work efficiently.
 Using the Lightning App Builder, Salesforce Admins can design custom page layouts for various user profiles.
-For instance, you can create a sales-focused layout that highlights important fields and actions for your sales team, while a separate layout for customer support could focus on case-related details.
+For instance, you can create a sales-focused layout that highlights necessary fields and actions for your sales team, while a separate layout for customer support could focus on case-related details.

 These examples show how Salesforce configuration can effectively meet your business needs without needing any coding.